"

 • Explain procedure, reassure patient.

-AP Axial Cystogram (or PA Axial alternative)
+AP Axial (or PA Axial) Cystogram

 CR Location & Positioning